What are Grade Posting Policies?

-By default, the course-level grade posting policy is for all assignments to post automatically, which is what you’re used to if you’ve taught in D2L and Canvas before.
-You can still change some assignments to not post automatically by following these directions to set the policy for those individual assignments.
+By default, all assignments post automatically, which is what you’re used to if you’ve taught in D2L and Canvas before.

 Scenario 1: Keep the course grading post policy at automatic, set a few items to manual